rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 ### PRODUCT 2 - Cloud-connected devices

+MAKE FOR SALE: A complete <strong>plug-and-play</strong> device
+<strong>we pre-configure</strong> with
-We build complete <strong>display dashboards</strong> constantly from monitoring software such as AppDynamics, New Relic, Dynatrace, Nagios, etc.
+access credentials to show <strong>dashboards</strong> by monitoring software (AppDynamics, New Relic, Dynatrace, Nagios, SAP, etc.)

 0. Obtain API keys from cloud vendors (understand OAuth2)
 0. Use separate files to keep keys from scripts (for security)